arseniykhmelidze/abhgroup/README.md

 A D3 visualization for ABH group.
-All rights reserved
+All rights reserved.